 Developing the Young Workforce

 Principal Teachers Pastoral support pupils with their choice of course and career decisions.
 The school is fortunate to have excellent links with Skills Development Scotland and the support of a career adviser.
 At key stages in the year there are lunchtime ‘drop-in’ sessions for any pupil wanting careers information.
-At other times, pupils can make a careers appointment by speaking to Mr Ferguson.
+At other times, pupils can make a careers appointment by speaking to Mrs Hutchison or their Guidance teacher.
 The Careers Adviser attends Parents’ Evenings for S2, S4, S5 and S6 and is available for consultation.

 The DYW aims are: